yabwon/SAS_PACKAGES/packages/baseplus.md

                          Specifies standardized bandwidth parameter *C* to compute kernel density estimates.
                          Allowed values are between `0` and `1`,

+* `VSCALEmax`          - *Optional*, default value is empty.
+                         Provides maximal value for Y2 axis scale.
+When used an information note is displayed in the log.
+Recommended values are:
+                         For `VSCALE=PERCENT` between 0 and 100,
+                         for `VSCALE=PROPORTION` between 0 and 1, and
+                         for `VSCALE=COUNT` between 0 and N (sample size).

 ***Other options***:

 * `cleanTempData`      - *Optional*, default value `1`.
                          Indicates if temporary data sets should be deleted.

+* `codePreview`        - *Optional*, default value `0`.
+                         Indicates if source code should be MPRINTed to log.

 ---